getify/grips/README.md

 ```

 ### Rendering a partial
-In an environment where one or more collections have been built (aka, interpreted/executed), they can be rendered by calling `render(templateID, data)`.
+If one or more collections have been compiled and initialized, they can then be rendered by calling `render(templateID, data)`.

-To render a partial, you refer canonically to its `templateID` by both the partial ID and the collection in which it lives.
-For example: `"foo#bar"`, where `foo` is the collection ID and `#bar` is the partial ID.
+To render a partial using the JavaScript API, you must refer canonically to its full `templateID` by both the partial-ID and the collection in which it lives.
+For example, with `"foo#bar"`, `foo` is the collection-ID and `#bar` is the partial-ID.

 ```js
 var markup = grips.render("foo#bar", {name: "World"});
 ```

 ### Other methods
-Since you can pre-compile templates during a build process and store them in files for later use in production, you can call `initializeCollection()` (or `initialize()`) to evaluate a compiled template function's source retrieved from a file.
+Since you can pre-compile templates during a build process and store them in files for later use in production, you can call `initializeCollection()` (or `initialize()`) to evaluate the source of a compiled template collection's functions.

-For instance, if you had the compiled functions for the `foo` collection in source form (from a file), you can evaluate them (so they're ready for rendering) by either `eval()`ing them yourself, or with `initializeCollection(collectionID, compiledSource)`.
+For instance, if you had the compiled functions for the `foo` collection in source form (from a file), you can initialize them (so they're ready for rendering) by either `eval()`ing them yourself, or with `initializeCollection(collectionID, compiledSource)`.

 ```js
 eval(fooCompiledSource);